camunda/camunda-docs-manual/content/reference/embedded-forms/controls/index.md

 # The `cam-variable-type` Directive

-The `cam-variable-type` directive allows specifying the type of a process / task / vase variable.
+The `cam-variable-type` directive allows specifying the type of a process / task / case variable.
 This is required if the variable does not yet exist.

 The following markup creates a text input field bound to a variable of type `Double`: